ashoksriram92/rearrange_tiles/README.md

 - Player can drag and drop tiles.
 - Dropping a tile will swap the two tiles.
 - Number of moves taken to complete the puzzle is shown
-- Player can upload image which can be used to play the game [Done in code for now]
+- Player can select from a number of available puzzles

 Future improvements:
 --------------------